Jiaxuan-Peng/social-recommender-systems/README.md

 Python version 3.8 and tensorflow version 2.5

-train and test for runing the model
+train and test files are for running the model

-build dataset for data processing
+build a dataset file is for data processing

-input for small sample of data
+input fileis for a small sample of data

-model for describtion
+model fileis for description

-eval for evaluation metrics
+eval fileis for evaluation metrics

-yelp for the used data
+yelp file is for the used data